Skip to main content

 The General Data Protection Regulation (GDPR) unites data privacy laws across the European Union (EU) and applies to organizations that collect and process the personal data of EU residents.

-Requirements regarding UAR: Article 32 of the GDPR requires organizations to audit the data they process and people with access to it (including employees and third-party vendors).
-Failure to comply with this GDPR requirement may result in substantial fines.
+UAR Requirements: Article 32 of the GDPR requires organizations to audit the data they process and people with access to it (including employees and third-party vendors).
+Failure to comply may result in substantial fines.

 ISO/IEC 27001

 ISO/IEC 27001 is an international standard for the management of information security.
-It provides a framework for establishing, implementing, maintaining, and continuously improving an information security management system (ISMS).
+It provides a framework for establishing, implementing, maintaining, and continuously improving information security management systems (ISMS).

-Requirements regarding UAR: Annex A.5 of the ISO/IEC 27001 standard states that organizations must perform periodic access reviews to ensure users have the appropriate access levels needed for their roles.
-Reviews for users with privileged access rights should be conducted more frequently than for regular users.
+UAR Requirements: Annex A.5 of the ISO/IEC 27001 standard states that organizations must perform periodic access reviews to ensure users have the appropriate access levels needed for their roles.
+Reviews of users with privileged access rights should be conducted more frequently than for regular users.

 SOX